basic-1/basic-1c/b1c/docs/ioctl.md

 - `IOCTL ST7565_SPI, FONT, <font_name>` -  select font (`8x8` and `8x16` dot matrix fonts are supported).
 Either 7-bit font (characters of the original ASCII table) or 8-bit font (for 256 characters of the extended ASCII table) can be selected: the font type is specified with font data.
 A special `EXT` font type represents upper 128 characters of the extended ASCII table and cannot be use alone: use it to change glyphs of the upper part of the current font.
 - `IOCTL ST7565_SPI, ZONEWIDTH, <numeric_value>` - set print zone width (default is 8 characters)
 - `IOCTL ST7565_SPI, INVERT, ON | OFF` - inverts colors
-- `IOCTL ST7565_SPI, START` - initializes SPI, resets LCD driver chip, applies display initialization parameters (set with `INIT` command), etc. After the command execution display is ready to operate.
+- `IOCTL ST7565_SPI, START, NORMAL | ROTATE180` - initializes SPI, resets LCD driver chip, applies display initialization parameters (set with `INIT` command), etc. After the command execution display is ready to operate.
 - `IOCTL ST7565_SPI, STOP` - completes current SPI transmission, releases slave SPI device (display driver chip).
 - `IOCTL ST7565_SPI, ENABLE` - enables SPI bus.
 - `IOCTL ST7565_SPI, DISABLE` - disables SPI bus.